meldontaragon/cdw-unit-cell-generator/README.md

 Try the following:

-+ change INSTALLDIR (typically a folder in PATH like /usr/local/bin)
-  - this is defined in makefile.include or can be passed through make
++ `./configure`
++ `make`
 + `make install`
-  - this will run `make reset`, `make all`, and then install the binary files in the INSTALLDIR

 Other options:

-+ `make dir`
-  - run this or manually make the necessary directories (./bin and ./obj)
-+ `make final`
-  - final binary files will be in ./bin
-+ `make link`
++ `make debug`
-  - will create symbolic links in INSTALLDIR for the binary files
+  - runs make with '-O0' optimization flag and '-pg -g3' debug flags
-+ `make all`
++ `make optim`
-  - will make binary files using the debug optimization options (for distributed versions there is a chance that `make all` runs `make final` and `make debug` runs this case)
+  - runs make with '-O3' optimization flag
 + `make uninstall`
-  - removes binary files from INSTALLDIR (whether linked or copied)
+  - removes binary files from install directory

 You may need to run any of the above as root depending on local folder privileges.
+Additonally, see `./configure --help` for more options.

 ## Information